 9. Use Dogs to Help

-Specially trained hunting dogs can make finding and catching elusive prey like raccoon or even fox much simpler.
-Dogs can locate these animals even while they are holed up in their dens.
+Specially trained hunting dogs can make finding and catching elusive prey like raccoon or even fox much simpler – in fact, there are dog breeds called “coonhounds”, which were bred specifically for this purpose.
+Dogs can scent and locate these animals even while they are holed up in their dens.
 When properly trained, hunting dogs can alert you to nearby raccoon or lead you right to them.
 If the raccoon attempts to flee, your dog can give chase through areas where you would struggle to follow.

 Once treed by a dog, a raccoon will be much easier to shoot.
 You don’t have to worry about any sudden movements or escape attempts.
 Your dog can also help protect you if a rogue raccoon decides to try charging you instead of running away when confronted.

 Despite what you may have seen in horror movies, killing an animal with a shovel is neither quick or clean.
 Blunt trauma from larger calibers will damage the pelt, and you run the very real risk of injuring but not killing the raccoon, potentially making it harder to catch and kill in the future.
 A gun is the only real solution to quickly and efficiently dispatching a rogue raccoon.